 Internship experiences provide valuable lessons

-Neil Thomas is a great example of a student who voluntarily took a gap year before starting college to pursue his passion for mechanics.
+Neil is a great example of a student who voluntarily took a gap year before starting college to pursue his passion for mechanics.
 Motivated by a desire to gain practical knowledge and experience related to his undergraduate degree he completed two, month-long internships after his grade 12.

 The first was at American Axle & Manufacturing (AAM), which assembles truck axles for Daimler Benz, and the second at Superior Drinks, the local bottling partner for Coca-Cola in India.
 These internships helped Neil reaffirm his interest in mechanics and were invaluable in teaching him about the role of an engineer and the importance of developing a strong work ethic.